Book a free online Speaker

 Our Speaker workshops are curriculum-based and can easily slot into your lesson plans.
 Our workshops include educational quizzes, interactive games and learning exercises to inspire group thinking and discussion around clean water, decent toilets and good hygiene as a transformative force for good in people’s lives around the world.
 Our workshops are for a maximum of 30 learners, are suitable for Year 3 learners onwards and can be tailored depending on the learners' requirements.
 We also provide free accompanying educational resources developed by teachers.

-During the COVID-19 outbreak we aren't running in-person talks and workshops, but we can offer an online talk or workshop.
 Just fill out our Speaker request form, which asks for information such as preferred dates and times.
 There’s also space to include any subjects you’re particularly interested in hearing about, so our Speakers can tailor their session to you.